A Fragile, Covert, Female, Narcissist.

 They are just showing superficial and false things to cover their inner feelings.
 It’s all fake.

-With a female narcissist, they are bitchy, and a bully.
+With a female narcissists, they are bitchy, and a bully.

-With a female narcissist, they will gossip about anyone and everyone they do not care, and they are bully’s, it’s just to make her feel better about herself, you get something new, they’ll get something better, they enjoy bringing others down.
-Even if they’re not a narcissist someone who consistently puts others down, is basically screaming out their own insecurities.
+With a female narcissist, they will gossip about anyone and everyone they do not care about.
+They are bullies.
+It’s just to make feel better about herself.
+You get something new.
+They’ll get something better.
+They enjoy bringing others down.
+Even if they’re not a narcissist, someone who consistently puts others down is basically screaming out their own insecurities.

-Female narcissist and male narcissist are both passive-aggressive and cut others down because they are jealous of you.
-Because you’ve got quality’s, they can never have.
-They can not see the damage towards others as their fault, they don’t have the ability to self-respect and change themselves, they cannot accept accountability, and they have to blame others.
+Female narcissists and male narcissists can both be passive-aggressive and cut others down because they are jealous of them.
+Because they’ve got quality’s the narcissist can never have.
+Narcissists do not see the damage towards others as their fault, they can’t self reflect and change themselves, they cannot accept accountability, and they have to blame others.
 They believe they are perfect, and it’s others that are at fault.

 Male and female will find and make a golden child and a scapegoat child.